vsimplify/gem-CLI/docs/cmmi-artifacts/User-Guide_TheDynamicCMMI-AgileWorkflow.md

 - **Agent Performance Monitor:** A new section that tracks the output and effectiveness of each AI agent, grouped by phase, allowing you to identify which agents are performing best.

+### Context-Aware Discussion (`/discuss`)

+This new command allows you to initiate a context-aware discussion session.
+By providing a bug ID, tag, or component name, the command will search the `docs/cmmi-artifacts` directory for all relevant artifacts, load their content into context, and then allow you to ask questions and troubleshoot with the full context of the specific issue.

 ### The Change Log (`change_log.md`)

 Every time you use a `change.toml` command, a record is added to this central log.
 This creates a complete, auditable history of every modification made to the project, ensuring that the context is never lost, even when steps are re-run.
+Additionally, all artifacts created in the `docs/cmmi-artifacts` folder must now include a unique ID, relevant tags, and the associated Capability name (serving as the component identifier).

 ## Workflow in Action: An Activity Plan